Dude4Linux/ansible/README.rst

 -------------------
 ..
 Add or remove additional features from the list below

-- Latest stable release of Ansible (currently v1.8.2)
+- Latest stable release of Ansible (currently v1.9.2)
+- Ansible installed from Ubuntu Ansible PPA (trusty)
 - Sudo support for the ansible user.
 - SSL support out of the box.
 - Webmin modules for managing and configuring server.